 This WOMAN does not support it.”

-As an aside, she said this with regards to the woman’s marches against Donald Trump.
+As an aside, she said this with regards to the women’s marches against Donald Trump.
 These women (plus men) marched for a variety of reasons, some with which I agree with and some with which many of us would disagree.
 If millions of people participate in something, they tend to not all have the same motive.
 Madonna, for example, may have participated and landed on TV, but that does not mean everyone in the march endorses her views.
 It is not like marchers, say, voted for her to be president.

 But the topic here is not the marchers, rather the Christian attitude towards protesters of real or perceived injustice, political or not.
-I regularly hear that feminism has no place in America, or whatever country, because women elsewhere has it worse.
+I regularly hear that feminism has no place in America, or whatever country, because women elsewhere have it worse.

 I think – correct me if I am wrong – that since God is just, and we should let his kingdom come on earth, we should be the first to speak up against – and even march against – injustice.

 We should hate injustice and certainly not vote for it.
 To mention an example, I am South African.
 It is embarrassing to admit, but my country has an accused rapist – Jacob Zuma – as a president.
 This means that South Africans prioritize women so lowly that the majority of them will vote for an accused rapist.
 The USA also has an accused rapist as a president, but at least the majority of Americans did not actually vote for him: He got 46.1% of the vote, his main opponent 48.2%, and other candidates 5.7%.

-Any given Zuma/ Trump voter could reply he does not believe the accusations, but the point remains: the average voter who does not believe a rape claim against a polititian does it for the simple reason that the voice of the accuser matters less to him than the voice of the accused.
+Any given Zuma/ Trump voter could reply he does not believe the accusations, but the point remains the average voter who does not believe a rape claim against a politician does it for the simple reason that the voice of the accuser matters less to him than the voice of the accused.